nashurgessa/Software-Testing-batch-2022-23/slides/L15-L18 Junit practices.md

 4. **Run Your Test:** Use your IDE's test runner to run the test.
 Ensure the test passes, indicating that JUnit 5 is correctly set up and ready for more complex test scenarios involving your JavaFX application components.

 ### 3. Writing Your First JUnit Test
 Understanding the structure and components of a JUnit test is crucial for any developer.
-This section outlines the basics of writing unit tests using JUnit 5, focusing on simple yet essential test cases related to a hypothetical login page in a JavaFX application.
+This section outlines the basics of writing unit tests using JUnit 5, focusing on simple yet essential test cases related to a hypothetical login / registration page in a JavaFX application.

 #### 3.1 Anatomy of a JUnit Test
 JUnit tests are methods annotated with @Test and are contained within test classes.
 Here's a breakdown of the typical components in a JUnit test class: